 The portion of the Incentive Fee based on income for each period will equal 50% of the period's excess income amount, until the cumulative Incentive Fee payments for the period equal 20% of the period's income amount distributed or distributable to stockholders as described in clause (A) of the preceding paragraph.
-Thereafter, the portion of the Incentive Fee based on income for the period will equal 20% of the period's remaining excess income amount.
+Thereafter, the portion of the Incentive Fee based on income for the period will equal 20% of the period's amount distributed or distributable to stockholders.

-For the years ended December 31, 2014, 2013 and 2012, the Advisor earned \$9,972,822, \$10,889,088 and \$16,997,054, respectively, in Incentive Fees based on income from the Company.
+For the years ended December 31, 2015, 2014 and 2013, the Advisor earned \$11,061, \$9,972,822 and \$10,889,088 in Incentive Fees based on income, respectively.

-Annual Incentive Fee Based on Capital Gains.
-The portion of the Incentive Fee based on capital gains is calculated and paid on an annual basis beginning on July 1, 2007, the first day of the calendar quarter in which the Public Market Event occurred and each annual period thereafter, ending on June 30 of the next calendar year.
-For each annual period, the Company pays the Advisor an Incentive Fee based on the amount by which (A) net realized capital gains, if any, to the extent they exceed gross unrealized capital depreciation, if any, occurring during the period exceeds (B) the amount, if any, by which the period's hurdle rate exceeds the amount of income used in the determination of the Incentive Fee based on income for the period.
-The amount of the exceess of (A) over (B) described in this paragraph is referred to as the excess gain amount.
+Annual Incentive Fee Based on Capital Gains Until March 6, 2017

+The portion of the Incentive Fee based on capital gains is calculated and paid on an annual basis beginning on July 1 of each annual period and ending on June 30 of the next calendar year.
+The portion of Incentive Fee based on capital gains is calculated in the same manner as such portion of the Incentive Fee in the prior investment management agreement.
+For each annual period, the Company pays the Advisor an Incentive Fee on capital gains based on the amount by which (A) net realized capital gains, if any, exceeds gross unrealized capital depreciation, if any, occurring during the period in excess of (B) the amount, if any, by which the period's hurdle rate exceeds the amount of income used in the determination of the Incentive Fee based on income for the period.
+The amount of the excess of (A) over (B) described in this paragraph is referred to as the excess gain amount.